Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 From time to time your new object class must be compared, and comparing only instance variables, ``@var == other.var``, will result in error if the ``other`` object does not respond to ``var``.
 Most users will compare the class first, ``self.class == other.class``, which is good but not optimal.
 Instead of thinking if both objects have the same class we can think if object is an instance of other object class, which is slightly faster.
-There is probably a variation of this equality operator which can consider inheritance using ``is_a?``.

 ```ruby
 class MyObject